 Here are some answers to frequently asked questions about human rights in childbirth.

-The care that pregnant women receive during pregnancy and childbirth has a long-lasting effect on the physical and psychological health of women and their babies.
+The care that women and birthing people receive during pregnancy and childbirth has a long-lasting effect on the physical and psychological health of an individual and their babies.

-Lack of respect for women’s basic rights during childbirth can lead to women feeling degraded and dehumanised.
+Lack of respect for individual’s basic rights during childbirth can lead to women and birthing people feeling degraded and dehumanised.

-The fundamental human rights values of dignity, privacy, equality and autonomy help guarantee women access to appropriate maternity services and respectful treatment during childbirth.
+The fundamental human rights values of dignity, privacy, equality and autonomy help guarantee women and birthing people access to appropriate maternity services and respectful treatment during childbirth.

 See our factsheets for more details.

-Failure to provide adequate maternity care, lack of respect for women’s dignity, invasions of privacy, procedures carried out without consent, failure to provide adequate pain relief without medical contraindication, unnecessary or unexplained medical interventions, and lack of respect for women’s choices about where and how a birth takes place, may all violate human rights law.
+Failure to provide adequate maternity care, lack of respect for dignity, invasions of privacy, procedures carried out without consent, failure to provide adequate pain relief without medical contraindication, unnecessary or unexplained medical interventions, and lack of respect for women and birthing people’s choices about where and how a birth takes place, may all violate human rights law.

-Sadly, there is evidence that too many women in the UK are experiencing maternity care that does not respect their basic rights.
+Sadly, there is evidence that too many women and birthing people in the UK are experiencing maternity care that does not respect their basic rights.
 Read our Dignity Survey results for some hard statistics.

 Under the Human Rights Act 1998, all UK public bodies must respect the rights set out in the European Convention on Human Rights.
 Public bodies include all NHS institutions, such as hospitals, GP practices, NHS Trusts and Clinical Commissioning Groups.